alexa-samples/skill-sample-nodejs-petmatch/instructions/1-build-and-customize.md

 in the <a href="../casestudy/interaction-model-part1.json">Interaction Model</a>, then click "Apply Changes" or "Save Model".

+9. Click the 'Build Model' Button.

-9. When your interaction model builds successfully, click on the **Configuration** button to move on to Configuration.
+10. When your interaction model builds successfully, click on the **Configuration** button to move on to Configuration.
 In our next step of this guide, we will be creating our Lambda function in the AWS developer console, but keep this browser tab open, because we will be returning here on